-You are cordially invited to attend the 2013 annual meeting of stockholders of AG Mortgage Investment Trust, Inc., which will be held on Wednesday, May 1, 2013, at 10:00 a.m., Eastern Time, on the 26th Floor, at the offices of Angelo, Gordon & Co. ("Angelo, Gordon"), located at 245 Park Avenue, New York, New York 10167.
+You are cordially invited to attend the 2016 annual meeting of stockholders of AG Mortgage Investment Trust, Inc., which will be held on Wednesday, May 4, 2016 at 9:00 a.m., Eastern Time, at the offices of Angelo, Gordon & Co., L.P. ("Angelo, Gordon"), located on the 26th Floor of 245 Park Avenue, New York, New York 10167.
 Details of the business to be presented at the meeting can be found in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement.

 Pursuant to rules adopted by the Securities and Exchange Commission, we have provided access to our proxy materials over the Internet.
-Accordingly, we are sending a notice regarding the Internet availability of proxy materials ("Notice") on or about March 19, 2013 to our stockholders of record on March 11, 2013.
+Accordingly, we are sending a notice regarding the Internet availability of proxy materials ("Notice") on or about March 24, 2016 to our stockholders of record on March 9, 2016.
 The Notice contains instructions for your use of this process, including how to access our proxy statement and annual report over the Internet, how to authorize your proxy to vote online and how to request a paper copy of the proxy statement and annual report if you so desire.